aldryn/aldryn-docs/docs/how-to/local_project_setup.rst

     cd acme-website
     aldryn project up

+.. note:: **Microsoft Windows users**

+    If you are using Windows and Internet Explorer/Edge, you may find that the browser does display the page when running ``aldryn project up``.
+In this case, you either:

+    * copy the URL from IE/Edge to another browser such as Firefox or Chrome
+    * set Firefox or Chrome as your default browser

 ``up`` starts the Docker containers (and for convenience) also opens your browser to show the site running locally.